The IOI 2020 Host Scientific Committee (HSC) is pleased to invite the IOI community to participate in the design of the IOI 2020 competition tasks.

 Any comments related to the task are also welcome and would be highly appreciated.

 Task materials must be placed together in a single file (use .zip or .tgz for multiple files) and submitted online at https://isc.ioinformatics.org/dropbox/.
-When submitting a task, you will have to enter the authorization code “Merlion”.
+When submitting a task, you will have to enter the authorisation code “Merlion”.
 Please do not encrypt your submission: the upload page will do this automatically.

-Please note that by submitting the author asserts that he or she is authorized to grant, and does grant IOI an exclusive license to use the material until July 31, 2020, and a perpetual non-exclusive transferable license to reproduce the material.
+Please note that by submitting the task, the author asserts that he or she is authorised to grant, and does grant IOI an exclusive license to use the material until July 31, 2020, and a perpetual non-exclusive transferable license to reproduce the material.
 The author warrants that the requirements in this call for submissions are met, and that the materials will not be disclosed to any third party for the duration of the exclusive license.

 Task authors and their collaborators must not use a submitted task, or a variant thereof, or techniques specific to that task, in any competition or training until IOI 2020 has ended.
 In case of doubt, contact the ISC.
 Note that we do not wish to forbid authors of submitted tasks to be involved in other competitions and training, but we do ask them to take all necessary precautions to safeguard confidentiality.